Noloquideus/Lognet/README.md

 ```
 In this example, the perform_async_logging function logs messages asynchronously using the LognetLoggerAsync instance.
 The asyncio.run() function is used to execute the asynchronous function.
 Ensure that your Python version supports asyncio.run() (Python 3.7 and later).

+## Future updates
+Ideas that I will try to implement
+- multithreading
+- Filtration
+- Integration with metrics and tracing
+- Support various output formats
+- adding tags

 ## Connect with me/bug/request/suggestion
 Check the FEEDBACK.md for information